jokyel/M103_Project/README.md

 ### Vigenère cipher

 The Vigenère cipher, at its core, uses a key.
 However, the idea of it is that it is a combination of multiple Caesar ciphers.
-The person can input a text, and then input a key.
+The person can input plaintext, and then input a key.
 The cipher itself will use the indeces of each letter in the key to shift each character of the text correspondingly.
 The formula is

 E<sub>i</sub> = (T<sub>i</sub> + K<sub>i</sub>) mod 26

 where T<sub>i</sub> is the index of the ith letter in the text, and K<sub>i</sub> is the index of the ith letter in the key, corresponding to the alphabet.
 Note that a = 0, b = 1, … z = 26.
-The resulting E<sub>i</sub> is the index of the ith letter of the encrypted text.
+The resulting E<sub>i</sub> is the index of the ith letter of the ciphertext.

 For decryption, the formula is

 D<sub>i</sub> = (C<sub>i</sub> - K<sub>i</sub>) mod 26

 where C<sub>i</sub> is the index of the ith letter in the encrypted text, and K<sub>i</sub> is the index of the ith letter in the key, corresponding to the alphabet.
+The resulting D<sub>i</sub> is the plaintext.

-For example, with text `abcd` and key `efgh`:
+For example, with plaintext `abcd` and key `efgh`:

 - a = 0; e = 4
   - E = (0 + 4) ≡ 4 mod 26